other pages

 It was selected for the Galway Film Fleadh in July 2021

-screened to a live audience in
+and was screened to a live audience in

 Cork's Gate Cinema in September at